 Tips to Make The Best Orange Cranberry Bundt Cake

 - Mix your cake batter just until the ingredients are incorporated.
 This will ensure your cake turns out tender and fluffy.

 - Bake time can vary a lot based on your bundt pan, so keep an eye on your cake and check in every 5 minutes once it’s been in the oven for 55 minutes.

 - To prevent the cranberries from floating to the top of the bundt cake, give them a rough chop and toss them in flour before adding them into the batter.

-- Be sure you butter and flour your bundt pan really well, to help your bundt cake pop out easily once it’s baked.
+- Butter and flour or grease your bundt pan really well to help your bundt cake pop out easily once it’s baked.

 Let Me Know What You Think!

 If you try this orange cranberry bundt cake recipe, I’d love to hear what think of it!
 Please leave a rating, and let me know your thoughts by sharing a comment.

 Orange Cranberry Bundt Cake

 - 3 cups all-purpose flour (390 grams)